claranet/terraform-aws-ssm-patch-management/README.md

 _By default:_
 * Instances that are tagged with Key: 'Patch Group', Value: 'automatic' will be scanned for Windows updates and then will have the updates installed.

-* Instances that are tagged with Key: 'Patch Group', Value: 'manual' will just be scanned and not installed.
+* Instances that are tagged with Key: 'Patch Group', Value: 'static' and or 'disposable' will just be scanned and not installed.

 <br />